sendgrid/nodejs-http-client/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/sendgrid/nodejs-http-client.svg)](https://github.com/sendgrid/nodejs-http-client/graphs/contributors)
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

-**Quickly and easily access any RESTful or RESTful-like API.**
+**Quickly and easily access any RESTful or RESTful-*like* API.**

-If you are looking for the SendGrid API client library, please see [this repo](https://github.com/sendgrid/sendgrid-nodejs).
+If you are looking for the SendGrid API client library, please see this [repo](https://github.com/sendgrid/sendgrid-nodejs).

 # Announcements

-All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/nodejs-http-client/blob/master/CHANGELOG.md).
+All the updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/nodejs-http-client/blob/master/CHANGELOG.md).

 # Table of Contents
 - [Installation](#installation)